 This recipe is delicious as-is, but you can add other ingredients to customize the flavors to your tastes.

-- Vegetables: Feel free to add other veggies such as diced cooked potatoes, carrots or green chilies.
+- Vegetables: Feel free to add other veggies such as diced cooked potatoes, peas, carrots or green chilies.
 You can even add a topping of pico de gallo!

 - Eggs: It is common to serve picadillo either with hard boiled eggs or with a fried egg on top.

 I make this dish on a regular basis and there are never any leftovers – it’s just that good!

 40 minutes mins